microsoft/FluidFramework/packages/dds/SchemaVersioning.md

 1. Applications (including Fluid Framework bits) must support reading all formats that have ever been written.

-1. Any changes in document schema must ship dark (default to not being used for writing) and be roll out (enabling new format) on a schedule controlled by the controlled the team controlling the application deployment schedule.
+1. Any changes in document schema must ship dark (default to not being used for writing) and be rolled out (enabling new format) on a schedule controlled by the team controlling the application deployment schedule.

-    Writing new formats can only be enabled by application only when application knows it is close to 100% of clients having new bits to collaborate in new schema (or it’s Ok for old clients to fail in some controlled way).
+    Writing new formats can only be enabled by an application once its authors confirm nearly 100% of clients have code capable of collaborating with new schema (or it’s OK for old clients to fail in some controlled way).

 1. When a new format is added, support for writing the previous format must available in the same version that has support for the new format.